Sophon 1.15 is here

 From chat

 Attach a file to any chat message.
-The attachment upload goes through the same pipeline; by the time the agent sees your message, the document is indexed and referenceable.
+The attachment upload goes through the same pipeline; small files are indexed by the time the agent sees your message, larger ones finish processing in the background and become referenceable as soon as they're ready.

 From a channel

-Send a file on Telegram, WhatsApp, Slack, etc. The channel adapter normalizes it into a SophonMessage attachment; the document pipeline processes it identically.
+Send a file on Telegram, WhatsApp, Slack, etc. The channel adapter normalizes it into a SophonMessage attachment, and the file is auto-registered as a document — see Channel attachments.

 From the CLI